Internet forum: Other features

 An ignore list allows members to hide posts of other members that they do not want to see or have a problem with.
 In most implementations, they are referred to as foe list or ignore list.
-The posts are usually not hidden, but minimized with only a small bar indicating a post from the user on the ignore list is there.
-Almost all Internet forums include a member list, which allows display of all forum members, with an integrated search feature.
-Some forums will not list members with 0 posts, even if they have activated their accounts.
+The posts are usually not hidden but minimized, with only a small bar indicating a post from the user on the ignore list is there.
+Almost all Internet forums include a member list, which allows the display of all forum members with an integrated search feature.
+Some forums will not list members with zero posts, even if they have activated their accounts.

 Many forums allow users to give themselves an avatar.
-An avatar is an image that appears beside all of a user's posts, in order to make the user more recognizable.
-The user may upload the image to the forum database or may provide a link to an image on a separate website.
+An avatar is an image that appears beside all of a user's posts in order to make the user more recognizable.
+The user may upload the image to the forum database or provide a link to an image on a separate website.
 Each forum has limits on the height, width, and data size of avatars that may be used; if the user tries to use an avatar that is too big, it may be scaled down or rejected.

-Similarly, most forums allow users to define a signature (sometimes called a sig), which is a block of text, possibly with BBCode, which appears at the bottom of all of the user's posts.
+Similarly, most forums allow users to define a signature (sometimes called a sig), which is a block of text, possibly with BBCode, that appears at the bottom of all of the user's posts.
 There is a character limit on signatures, though it may be so high that it is rarely hit.
-Often the forum's moderators impose manual rules on signatures to prevent them from being obnoxious (for example, being extremely long or having flashing images), and issue warnings or bans to users who break these rules.
+Often, the forum's moderators impose manual rules on signatures to prevent them from being obnoxious (for example, being extremely long or having flashing images) and issue warnings or bans to users who break these rules.
 Like avatars, signatures may improve the recognizability of a poster.
 They may also allow the user to attach information to all of their posts, such as proclaiming support for a cause, noting facts about themselves, or quoting humorous things that have previously been said on the forum.